-United States Attorney Brendan V. Johnson announced that a Bullhead, South Dakota, man has been indicted by a federal grand jury for Failure to Register as a Sex Offender.
+United States Attorney Randolph J. Seiler announced that a Bullhead, South Dakota, man has been indicted by a federal grand jury for Failure to Register as a Sex Offender.

-Steven Whiteman, Jr., age 44, was indicted on July 15, 2014.
-He appeared before U.S. Magistrate Judge William D. Gerdes on August 15, 2014, and pled not guilty to the Indictment.
+Mario Delaney Crow Ghost, age 45, was indicted on March 15, 2016.
+He appeared before U.S. Magistrate Judge William D. Gerdes on April 8, 2016, and pled not guilty to the Indictment.

-The maximum penalty upon conviction is up to 10 years in custody and/or a $250,000 fine, a mandatory minimum period of supervised release of at least 5 years, and $100 to the Federal Crime Victims Fund.
+The maximum penalty upon conviction is up to 10 years in custody and/or a $250,000 fine, up to life of supervised release, and $100 to the Federal Crime Victims Fund.
 Restitution may also be ordered.

-The Indictment alleges that between May 9, 2014, and May 25, 2014, Whiteman, a person required to register under the Sex Offender Registration and Notification Act, and a sex offender by reason of a conviction under federal law, knowingly failed to register and update his registration while residing in South Dakota.
+The Indictment alleges that between October 19, 2015, and March 15, 2016, Crow Ghost, a person required to register under the Sex Offender Registration and Notification Act, knowingly failed to register and update his registration.

-The charge is merely an accusation and Whiteman is presumed innocent until and unless proven guilty.
+The charge is merely an accusation and Crow Ghost is presumed innocent until and unless proven guilty.

 The investigation is being conducted by the U.S. Marshals Service.
 Assistant U.S. Attorney Troy R. Morley is prosecuting the case.

-Whiteman was remanded to the custody of the U.S. Marshals Service pending trial, which has been set for October 21, 2014.
+Crow Ghost was remanded to the custody of the U.S. Marshals Service pending trial.
+A trial date has not been set.